 Kansas home bakers can ship cookies across state lines with zero permits, no revenue cap, and a single label line — while New Jersey neighbors still need government approval before their first sale.

-Kansas Has No Revenue Cap, No Permit, and No Inspection — Just a Label
+Kansas Requires No Permit, No Revenue Cap, and No Inspection — Just a Label

 One sentence on a package is all Kansas requires before you can sell homemade food, ship it across state lines, and keep every dollar you earn.
-While most states fence home bakers in with permits, annual inspections, and revenue ceilings that force growing businesses into commercial kitchens, Kansas asks only that your label reads: "This product is home-produced."
+While many states fence home bakers in with permits, revenue ceilings, and inspections, Kansas asks only that your label reads: "This product is home-produced."
+Inspections are not required.
+Neither are permits or any revenue cap.

 That's not a loophole — it's the law.
-Kansas has no cap on annual sales, meaning a home baker can scale from a dozen cookies at the farmers' market to a full interstate operation without ever triggering a licensing requirement.
-Shelf-stable goods like breads, jams, and candies are all fair game.
-For producers in states where hitting $50,000 in sales means scrambling for a commercial lease, Kansas's model reads less like food law and more like an invitation.
+Kansas has no cap on annual sales, meaning a home baker can scale from a dozen cookies at the farmers' market to a full interstate operation without triggering a licensing requirement.
+Shelf-stable goods like breads, jams, candy, granola, and roasted nuts are all fair game.
+One catch: wholesale to stores or restaurants is off the table.
+All sales must go direct to the end consumer.
+You'll also need to register with the Kansas Department of Revenue to collect sales tax — 6.5% state rate plus applicable local rates.

-Gobble's Take: One label line, unlimited sales, and the right to ship nationwide — Kansas just set the bar every other state's cottage food advocates will spend the next decade chasing.
+Gobble's Take: No permit, no inspection, no revenue ceiling, and the right to ship nationwide — Kansas just set the bar every other state's cottage food advocates will spend the next decade chasing.

 Source: StandScout